Charlottesville facing its own past and present after rally turns deadly

 "The guy who drove the car reportedly was 20 years old," she said.
 "You know I teach high school and we need to talk about this with the kids — all of it."

-Still, Williams said she was afraid that some teachers would feel it was best to pretend the whole thing hadn't happened.
+Still, Williams said she was afraid that some teachers would want to move on from the subject quickly.

 Though a somber feeling lingers over Charlottesville, all those interviewed said they were not fearful about living in their town.